katieburrows/notBotta/README.md

-# notBotta

-Please see this repo for the more finished project: https://github.com/katieburrows/notBottaPivot
+Please see this repo for the finished project: https://github.com/katieburrows/notBottaPivot